123THU/123THU/README.md

-Looking for PhD opportunities in Hong Kong, Europe, and the United States.
+Looking for PhD opportunities in the United States.

 If you are interested in working with me, please feel free to email me!